minimalexpansion/KemonoDownloader/CODE_OF_CONDUCT.md

   **Consequence**: A private warning, with an opportunity to correct the behavior.
 - **Moderate Violation**: A single incident or series of actions that violate community standards.
   **Consequence**: A warning with a temporary ban if the behavior continues.
-- **Severe Violation**: Sustained inappropriate behavior, harassment, or actions that harm the community (e.g., promoting illegal use of the tool).
+- **Severe Violation**: Sustained inappropriate behavior, harassment, or actions that harm the community (e.g., promoting illegal use of the tool, public disclosure of security vulnerabilities).
   **Consequence**: A permanent ban from the project.

 ## Attribution